sindhu-hs/SGPA-Calculation-Website/README.md

 ### Aim
 To host a website that calculates SGPA of a student given the scores of the student in all the subjects in that semester.

+### Order of execution
+1. Dowload the model.csv file.
+2. Execute data.py
+3. Execute app.py
+Make sure to install the required packages & have a SQL database to store user information.

 ### Data
 "model.csv" is the data file which contains the following details:
   - data = Grade points and SGPA of 1000 students.